Tuesday, 16 March 2010

 More specifically, two related evolutionary theories could give us the answer.
 The first, sexual selection, predicts that because females have a greater investment in parenting, they tend to prefer males who seem likely to provide resources and commitment.
 Males, meanwhile, have co-evolved to behave so as to give every appearance of being able to provide and care for their partner.

-The problem is that, where behaviour is concerned, appearances can be deceptive.
 Is he really so wealthy and caring?
 Costly signalling theory, however, predicts that costliness is a reliable indicator of honest behaviours.
 The more it costs a man to appear capable and committed, for example, the more likely that he really is.

 These theories might explain why male chimpanzees use food-sharing to show off to sexually receptive females.
 But do they really tell us anything about the way we behave?
 Wendy Iredale, at the University of Kent, and her colleagues decided to investigate by looking at charity donations in the presence of attractive members of the opposite sex.